Conservation of birds

 In Queensland, most Threatened and Near Threatened bird species occur in the forests and woodlands of the wet sub-tropical coast land.
 Significant overall threats to bird biodiversity occur throughout Queensland due to clearing for agriculture, urban development and aggressive interactions from certain native predators and established exotic bird species such as the Common Mynah.
 Other important threats are the inadequate management of accidental or planned bush fires and the failure to protect and enhance the access to native plants found to be critical in certain bird species' food requirements.

 For migratory shorebirds (waders), there is also inadequate protection of roost and feeding sites and threats from pollution.
-(See QWSG page)
+(See QWSG Website)

-Birds Queensland keeps extensive records of bird sightings, both common and rare, threatened or otherwise notable species.
-The Birds Queensland Rarities Appraisal Committee ensures appropriate coordination of communication and recording of rare species sighted by members in Queensland.
+Until recently, Birds Queensland kept extensive records of bird sightings but now recommends the use of eBird.
+For rare, threatened or otherwise notable species the Birds Queensland Rarities Appraisal Committee ensures appropriate coordination of communication and recording of rare species sighted by members in Queensland.
+A form is provided here to assist in reporting your sighting.

 Most bird conservation plans (BCP) depend upon: